Financial Statement Audit: Tips & Insights on Tackling Your ...

 - Ensuring sufficient cyber insurance is in place

 Implementing ERM isn’t a small undertaking for your enterprise.
 It requires a high degree of agreement and cooperation across the organization, particularly at the senior management level.
 Put another way, challenges abound during implementation, including:

 - Your people not understanding risk or the benefits of ERM

 - Lack of ownership for different risks and responses

 - Inability to identify risks and quantify potential damage

 - Inaccurate risk appetite statements

 There are plenty of other ways for an ERM program to get stuck in neutral – or even reverse – but we just wanted to prove a point.
 Looking at this list of possible challenges, preparation and expertise in ERM development and implementation are very effective ways to head all of them off at the pass.
-None of them are inevitable, especially with some foresight and planning on your part.
+Because none of them are inevitable, especially with some foresight and planning on your part.

-Yes, there can be unforeseen circumstances that might pose an unexpected challenge for your ERM implementation.
+Yes, there can be unforeseen circumstances that might pose an unexpected challenge to your ERM implementation.
 But isn’t that why you’re implementing ERM in the first place?
 To help you effectively plan for and address such circumstances?

 Ultimately, if you’re deliberate with your planning and rely on experienced partners along the way, an effective risk management function will mitigate risk, create new value, and inform your strategies going forward.
 Thankfully, Embark is just that type of partner, and we’re ready to help your enterprise lasso the countless benefits that a comprehensive, efficient ERM program brings.
 So let’s talk.